knky-ru/vue2-ionic4-tsx-boilerplate/README.md

 # vue2-ionic4-tsx-classStyle-VuexSimple-PixiJS-boilerplate

-> A quick ready-to-start boilerplate project for building apps in Ionic 4 using VueJS (v2).
+> A quick and ready-to-start boilerplate project for building apps in Ionic 4 using VueJS (v2).

 ## Running the Project